dotlang/language/doc/RFE.md

 Y - Extra comma at the end?

+Y - What if I use `Type{}` notation when there are fields in type that need initialisation?
+`Point = {x: int, y:int, size:int = 2}`
+`p = Point{}`?
+Is this ok?
+I think it should not be allowed.
+Because 1) compiler is not supposed to do thing on behalf of the developer
+2) the code/data inside Point may rely on appropriate values for those fields.

 ? - Can we have const definitions inside a struct?
 ```
 Numeric = { PI = 3.14 }